Nillerr/Amplified.CSharp/README.md

 ### Maybe

-`Maybe<T>` represents the possibility for the presence of a value, sort of like `null` does for reference types, but more like `Nullable<T>` or for value types.
-The idea is to prevent runtime errors and exceptions, by forcing you, the developer, to consider all cases before operating on the value within a `Maybe<T>`.
+`Maybe<T>` represents the possibility for the presence of a value, sort of like `null` does for reference types, but it's more like `Nullable<T>`.
+The idea is to prevent hard to predict runtime errors and exceptions by forcing you, the developer, to consider all possible cases before operating on the value within a `Maybe<T>`.
+It's analogous to a forced `null` check by the runtime.

 It is a discriminated union / sum type, that consist of 2 types: `Some<T>` and `None`.
 Due to the way type inference works in C#, we must create a separate type `None`, which is implicitly convertible to `Maybe<T>`, without having any type arguments itself.
 The reason this is required is to support the `None()` syntax, creating a `None` without specifying a type argument.

 #### Usage